Whether it’s building an anchor or placing it while on lead, how can you tell if your trad gear is safe or not?

 Surface Area Contact

 This one should be simple but so often I see climbers not fully understand it.
 The aim is to get maximum surface area contact between the side of the nut/hex/cam-lobes and the side of the crack its placed in.

-We can achieve this best by looking for a constriction on a crack, placing a piece in where the crack is wider and sliding it towards where its constricted or narrowing.
+We can achieve this best by looking for a constriction on a crack, placing trad gear in where the crack is wider and sliding it towards where its constricted or narrowing.